vmanamino/blocitoff/README.md

 Find the app at [viral-blocitoff](https://viral-blocitoff.herokuapp.com/)

-If you clone the repo and use the code, refer to the application.example.yml file for the environment variables you need to assign values to.
-You'll see there that I'm using Sendgrid and Devise for email and authentication.
-I recommend you install the Figaro gem which lets you set environment variables for production in one command.

 I did this project in order to learn how to build rails apps, so although it functions, it's not pretty.
 Even the functionality is limited.
 I could have added more, but I wanted to focus my attention on the requirements which would help me to master specific aspects of Rails web development.
 As in any craft, a solid foundation sets you up well to do complicated things.